sudheerj/javascript-interview-questions/README.md

           ```
      **[⬆ Back to Top](#table-of-contents)**

-429. ### What is the difference between setTimeout and setImmediate and process.nextTick?
+429. ### What is the difference between setTimeout, setImmediate and process.nextTick?

      1. **Set Timeout:** setTimeout() is to schedule execution of a one-time callback after delay milliseconds.
      2. **Set Immediate:** The setImmediate function is used to execute a function right after the current event loop finishes.